 —0 when multiple WIDs are included in the Frame Body field of the frame.

-The TD control field of a broadcast WUR Wake Up frame contains the Counter subfield and Reserved subfield as defined in 9-747d (TD Control field of broadcast WUR Wake-up).
+The TD Control field of a WUR Wake Up frame contains the Counter subfield and the Sequence Numbersubfield as defined in Figure 9-963d (TD Control field of WUR Wake Up frame).

+The Counter subfield :

-The Counter subfield of a WUR Wake-up frame is defined as an unsigned integer initialized to 0, that increments when a critical update to the PCR’s BSS parameters has occurred.
+Contains the BSS Update Counter field if the WUR Wake Up frame is broadcasted.
+The BSS Update Counter field is defined as an unsigned integer initialized to 0, that increments when a critical update to the PCR’s BSS parameters has occurred,

+Contains the 4 LSBs of the PPN (see 31.8 (Protected WUR frames)) if the WUR Wake Up frame is not broadcasted, the Protected field in the Frame Control field is 1 and the most recently sent WUR Operation element has the Common IPN subfield equal to 0,

+Is reserved otherwise.

+The Sequence Number subfield:

+Contains the TSF timer [9: 16] if the Protected field in the Frame Control field is 1 and the most recently sent WUR Operation element has the Common IPN subfield equal to 1.
+The TSF timer is obtained as defined in 31.4.1 (General),

+Contains the 8 MSBs of the PPN (see 31.8 (Protected WUR frames)) if the WUR Wake Up frame is not broadcasted the Protected field in the Frame Control field is 1 and the most recently sent WUR Operation element has the Common IPN subfield equal to 0,

+Is reserved otherwise.

-The Misc field of the broadcast WUR Wake-up frame contains the Group Addressed BU subfield and Reserved subfield as defined in Table 9-963e (Misc field of broadcast WUR Wake-up frame).
+The Misc field of the broadcast WUR Wake Up frame contains the Group Addressed BU subfield and Reserved subfield as defined in Table 9-963e (Misc field of broadcast WUR Wake Up frame).

-Figure 9-963e—Misc field of broadcast WUR Wake-up frame
+Figure 9-963e—Misc field of broadcast WUR Wake Up frame

 The Group Addressed BU subfield is set to 1 when an AP has buffered group addressed BU(s).
 Otherwise, the Group Addressed BU subfield is set to 0.
 9.10.3.3 WUR Discovery frame format